mfisherman/dropbox-fetcher/README.md

 # dropbox-fetcher

 A lightweight Java utility that automatically downloads all files from a specified Dropbox folder, skips already-downloaded files, and removes them from Dropbox after download.
-Designed for scheduled runs (e.g., via cron, systemd timer, or CI job).
+Designed for scheduled runs (e.g., via cron, systemd timer, or CI job) and supports watch mode to regularly check for files to download.

 ---